-- 7. Students who are absent due to college visits must make prior arrangements in the School guidance office, and notify the attendance secretary. - 8.
+- 7. Students who are absent due to college visits must make prior arrangements in the guidance office as well as notify the attendance secretary. - 8.
 Missing the school bus is unexcused. - 9.
 If the student arrives at school after 11:15 a.m., it is considered a half-day absence and the student must have a note. - 10.
 A student may not leave school during the day at any time unless he/she is excused by the nurse because of illness and permission is granted by the principal.
 The student must sign out in the book provided by the school office for this purpose when leaving school during school hours. - 11.
 Parents/Guardians who pick up children during school hours to excuse them for some legal purpose must also sign out in the register provided by the 11/12 office for that purpose.
 A note from a parent/guardian and parent/guardian confirmation is required. - 12.
-The policy for early dismissal when a parent or guardian does not pick up a student is as follows: - Have parent or guardian call a day or so in advance to get permission for student to be dismissed early.
+The policy for early dismissal when a parent or guardian does not pick up a student is as follows: - Have parent or guardian call in advance to get permission for student to be dismissed early.
 The student also needs to drop a note off to the office on the day of the dismissal. or: - b.
-The student is to bring a note from a parent or guardian to the office the morning of dismissal including a telephone number at which a parent/guardian may be reached for confirmation. - 13.
-Students who are dismissed to take a driving exam should return to school as soon as the exam is completed.
+The student is to bring a note from a parent or guardian to the office the morning of dismissal, including a telephone number at which a parent/guardian may be reached for confirmation. - 13.
+Students who are dismissed to take a driving exam should return to school as soon as the exam is completed. - 14.
+Any medical excuse from participation in physical education class that lasts longer than one day must be accompanied by a doctor's note or hospital record.